kbjarkefur/ethiopia-bloc/README.md

 The public data only includes variables that are used in the analysis of the Bureaucratic Locus of Control, and to show the relationship with outcomes such as performance and motivation.

 ## Instructions for Replication
+1. Click on the "Clone" button on the top left corner of this page to Clone the repository to GitHub desktop or Download a ZIP file with its contents.
+1. If you chose to download a ZIP file, extract the zipped folder and files.
-1. Run do files from within the “Code” folder after extracting the zipped folder and files.
-Please note the data files should be in the same folder as the do files.
+1. To run the code, the data file should be in the same folder as the do files.
-2. To reconstruct some of the outputs in the paper run the do file: “001_Master.do”.
+1. To reconstruct some of the outputs in the paper run the do file: “001_Master.do”.
 This will run all the other do files in sequence.
-3. All regression output and figures will be saved in the “Output” folder.
+1. All regression output and figures will be saved in the “Output” folder.

 ## File List
 -	Ethiopia_Civil_Servants_data_public.dta: Cleaned and de-identified Ethiopia Civil Servants data containing variables needed to recreate the outputs shown